davidhalldor/rtest/README.markdown

 #############################################################################

-A gem that provides Ruby Selenium test skeleton project This project runs a Selenium RC server for running commands on a Webserver
+A gem that provides Ruby Selenium test skeleton project.
+This project runs a Selenium RC server for running commands on a Webserver

 Install: sudo install rtest
 Setup: gem unpack rtest